chaitanya-jvnm/ezTracker/README.md

 # How it works
  - Download and install Telegram Messenger (https://telegram.org/).
- - Once downloaded, search for ezTracker, and click on the start button.
+ - Once downloaded, use this link(https://telegram.me/ezTrackerbot) or search for ezTracker, and click on the start button.
  - ...aaaand thats it, you'll be presented with  working guide on how it works..

 # Bug Reports / Issues